Gain financial insights

 4. Not Adjusting Your Budget

 You must check in on your budget regularly.
 If your income goes up, you might want to save more than 20%.
-If your bills increase, you might need to shift more into your “needs” category.
 The key is to stay flexible and adapt as your life changes.

 FAQs: 50/30/20 Rule of Budgeting